 To make monster cropping work, it’s important to focus on each step so we can avoid errors.
 Moreover, this method requires a lot of work, so commitment to the craft is essential.
 But once we see the stunning results, all the hard work will make all the trouble worth it.

-Though experience on cloning is an advantage, newbies can still be successful with a bit of patience and knowledge.
-So, refer to this article to get guidance on how to go about this method.
+Though experience in cloning is an advantage, newbies can still be successful with a bit of patience and knowledge.
 With enough practice, we will gain the confidence to use it as often as we want to get as many quality buds as possible.